pommelstrike/bg3_atlas_icon_export/README.md

    ```

 ### Blurry Images
-Ensure the original document resolution is set appropriately before running the script.
+Ensure the original document resolution & canva (1000x1000) is set appropriately before running the script.

 ## License
 This script is provided as-is under the MIT License.
 See `LICENSE` for details.